StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/1 React Hooks/afternoon/exercise.md

 ### Explanation:
 This task will help you understand how to implement filtering functionality and manage complex state in React components.

-## Task 7: Persist Tasks to Local Storage
+## BONUS Task 7: Persist Tasks to Local Storage
 ### Objective:
 Persist the task list to local storage so that tasks are saved across page reloads.